 Mama Laura’s Boys (2002), about the oldest blues club in Los Angeles, premiered at the Tribeca Film Festival and was broadcast on PBS.
 Reality USA (2004), a study of the emotional and geographic landscape of America, was based on work by the noted poet Mark Halliday, and also premiered at the Tribeca Film Festival.
 Everyone Who Hears This Story Gets Laid (2012), starring noted performance artist Philip Littell, premiered at Outfest and played numerous other festivals on the LGBT circuit.

 He is a member of the Writer’s Guild of America and is a Film Independent Producing Fellow.
 His films are included in the UCLA Film and Television Archive.

 Russell also dedicates a significant amount of time to philanthropic efforts.
-He provided support to hospital patients across Los Angeles as a certified animal therapist with Love On 4 Paws.
+He is the Founder and Board Chair of the Friends of Residential Treasures: Los Angeles (FORT: LA), a non-profit dedicated to promoting stronger civic identity and community cohesion among the residents of Los Angeles County by advancing scholarship and facilitating wider exploration of our architecturally significant residential homes.
+In the past, he provided support to hospital patients across Los Angeles as a certified animal therapist with Love On 4 Paws.
 He also served as the organization’s fundraising coordinator.
 He has also served on the board of the Los Angeles Zoo and was awarded a commendation from the City of Los Angeles for his work with the Boys and Girls Club of Venice.

 A Phi Beta Kappa from the University of Southern California’s Film program in 1998, he held creative executive positions with Laura Ziskin Productions at Columbia Pictures and Saturday Night Live Studios at Paramount Pictures.
 Russell is a long distance runner, swimmer and triathlete.